Other Compliance Issues

 Information Classification Standard

-1. Protected Level 1 – mandated by law or regulation
+1. Protected Level 1 (PL-1 Confidential) – mandated by law or regulation

-2. Protected Level 2 – proprietary, ethical or privacy considerations
+2. Protected Level 2 (PL-2 Internal Use) – proprietary, ethical or privacy considerations

 Along with these standards, the following guidelines and policies have been established by SDSU Research Foundation to assist in reducing exposure to information and data loss.